Thyroid's secretory capacity: Clinical utility

 In clinical trials SPINA-GT was significantly elevated in patients with Graves' disease and toxic adenoma compared to normal subjects.
 It is also elevated in diffuse and nodular goiters, and reduced in untreated autoimmune thyroiditis.
 In patients with toxic adenoma it has higher specificity and positive likelihood ratio for diagnosis of thyrotoxicosis than serum concentrations of thyrotropin, free T4 or free T3.
 GT's specificity is also high in thyroid disorders of secondary or tertiary origin.

 Calculating SPINA-GT has proved to be useful in challenging clinical situations, e.g. for differential diagnosis of subclinical hypothyroidism and elevated TSH concentration due to type 2 allostatic load (as it is typical for obesity and certain psychiatric diseases).
 For this purpose, its usage has been recommended in sociomedical assessment.
+It has also been suggested in guidelines as a supplementary biomarker for metabolic monitoring in MCT8 deficiency (Allan-Herndon-Dudley syndrome), a rare X-linked genetic disorder affecting thyroid hormone transport.